SC-SGS/PLSSVM/README.md

   - [GoogleTest](https://github.com/google/googletest) if testing is enabled (automatically build during the CMake configuration if `find_package(GTest)` wasn't successful)
   - [doxygen](https://www.doxygen.nl/index.html) if documentation generation is enabled
   - [OpenMP](https://www.openmp.org/) 4.0 or newer (optional) to speed-up file parsing
-  - multiple Python3 modules used in the utility scripts; <br>to install all modules use `pip install --user -r install/python_requirements.txt`
+  - multiple Python modules used in the utility scripts; <br>to install all modules use `pip install --user -r install/python_requirements.txt`

 Additional dependencies for the OpenMP backend:
   - compiler with OpenMP support